SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 |`srv`|A single service `teched` is defined exposing an entity `CharityEntry`.
 Custom JavaScript code for managing the Brain's operations and activities|
 |`db`|An entity `CharityEntry` is defined with a `SoldToParty` property as key, and a counter property.
 This entity is defined within the namespace `charity`|

 The service, once deployed, does not require any human intervention to function.
-Processing follows a sequence of the following activities, each time an event published to the "salesorder/created" topic on the messaging bus is received; each activity is denoted by a "level" number (1 through 4):
+Processing follows a sequence of the following activities, each time an event published to the "salesorder/created" topic on the message bus is received; each activity is denoted by a "level" number (1 through 4):

 1. Log the message details
 1. Retrieve sales order header details from the OData service `API_SALES_ORDER_SRV` proxied by the SANDBOX component